yuchen-xue/yuchen-xue.github.io/Yuchen_Xue_(M._Sc.)_CV.typ

     #two-col(left-column-width: design-highlights-summary-left-margin, right-column-width: 1fr, left-content: [], right-content: [#v(design-highlights-top-margin);#align(left, [A simple quadcopter based on Arduino.
 Highlights:])], column-gutter: 0cm)

-#v(-design-text-leading)  #v(design-highlights-top-margin);#highlights([A collaboration work of assemble of a quadcopter from scratch],[Programming, design of control system and testing of the quadcopter],[This project won the best Final Year Project of the Department of Electrical Engineering of Thunhai University],[#strong[Keynotes]: Control system, Unmanned aerial vehicle, Arduino, C],)
+#v(-design-text-leading)  #v(design-highlights-top-margin);#list([A collaboration work of assemble of a quadcopter from scratch],[Programming, design of control system and testing of the quadcopter],[This project won the best Final Year Project of the Department of Electrical Engineering of Thunhai University],[#strong[Keynotes]: Control system, Unmanned aerial vehicle, Arduino, C],)
   ],
 )